Jknand23/snap-connect/_docs/PHASE_1_COMPLETION.md

 ## ✅ Phase 1: Setup - Foundation Framework COMPLETED
 **Completion Date**: December 2024
 **Actual Duration**: 2 weeks
-**Status**: Successfully Completed
+**Status**: Successfully Completed with Enhanced Design System

 ---

 ## 🎯 Achievements Overview

 Phase 1 has been successfully completed with all deliverables implemented and working correctly.
-The foundation is solid and ready for Phase 2 development.
+The foundation is solid and ready for Phase 2 development. **BONUS**: A comprehensive visual design system has been implemented, elevating the app from a basic foundation to a sleek, sophisticated sports-themed application.

 ### ✅ Core Deliverables Completed